-If It wasn’t for a sewing machine salesman who convinced Shelbians to invest in a new American industry, Shelby might have remained a crossroads.
+If not for a sewing machine salesman who convinced Shelbians to invest in a new American industry, Shelby might have remained a crossroads.
 But Jonas Feighner had faith in his employer, Henry Lozier, general agent for New Home Sewing machines in Cleveland.
 Lozier was also part owner in Lozier and Yost Bicycle Manufacturing Company in Toledo.
 Bicycle tubing was imported and expensive.
 Lozier determined that a steel mill should be built in America.

 In 1890, Lozier and Yost traveled to England and obtained a job in a steel mill to learn the trade.
 Lozier reutrned to America and challenged his New Home agents that he would build the factory where they could find the most investors.